 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Access to Records

-By law, you're entitled to receive a response no later than 40 days after your application is received and any relevant fee has been paid.
+You are entitled to receive a response within 30 days after your application is received .

 We do endeavour to ensure that all patients receive the best possible service and care, however, if you have a comment or concern about the service you have received from the doctors or staff, please direct your complaint to the Practice Manager, preferably using our Sandhurst Group Practice Complaints Procedure.
 The complaint form can be downloaded from our website or a hard copy can be collected from reception.
 Should you wish to discuss any matters on a one to one basis, this is also acceptable, and patients should again contact the Practice Manager directly to discuss this option.

 The Practice operates an in house complaints procedure where we do attempt to resolve issues in a professional and quick manner.
 There will be at no time any detriment to your treatment and there will be no form of penalty because you have complained.